"A path, progression, or line of development resembling a physical trajectory."

 Professional Opinion:

-The paths of a poor education, drug addiction or living in a multi-level dysfunctional family do not need to remain as barriers to realizing one's human potential.
+Projectiles like a poor education, drug addiction or living in a multi-level dysfunctional family do not need to remain as barriers to realizing one's human potential.
 There is help to explore, understand and change one's path in life so it can feel more satisfying.

 If lack of satisfaction with life is based on: 1) Receiving no education or poor education, 2) Being addicted to drugs, or 3) Coming from a family that has traumatized you by way of abuse or neglect, it is time to stop the vicious cycle.
 In the 21st century, there is no need to pass on generational lifestyles like these.
 Rather, it is time to become empowered, based on making some different choices and decisions.
+It could mean the difference between being content and connected to society and being a malcontent, who is disconnected from society.

 Much poverty in America is based on the above three examples.
 Having a disability can also contribute to living in poverty, based on statistics from the Department of Human Services and Social Security Administration, but for the purpose of this article, I want to focus on poor education, drug addiction and coming from a multi-level dysfunctional family.